New Hope for the Future of Surgery

 “This historic document is the roadmap for the future of accelerating safe surgical, obstetric, and anesthetic care in Africa in the years to come,” said Gert van de Weerdhof.

-The document, a commitment to key improvements in surgical, obstetric, and anesthetic systems across the continent by 2030, was based on input from 29 African nations.
+The document, a commitment to key improvements in surgical, obstetric, and anesthetic systems across the continent by 2030 was crafted based on input from 29 African nations.

 As His Excellency Comorian President Azali Assoumani said, “The hour is no longer for speeches but for action.”

-In front of the gathered leaders, President Sall pledged to bring the Dakar Declaration to the Conference of African Heads of State and Government, saying:
+In front of the gathered leaders, President Sall pledged to bring the Dakar Declaration to the Conference of African Heads of State and Government.
+“Without health, there is no development in Africa,” he said.

 As Founder Don Stephens and CEO Gert van de Weerdhof stood among the continent’s leaders, witnessing the commitment to the Dakar Declaration, each felt the significance of the moment.